LUMC/EfDS/01_python/git_github_live_demo.md

----
-title: Git and GitHub live demo
+# Git and GitHub live demo
----

 ## Demo of the course repo on GitHub